hplt-project/monolingual-multilingual-instruction-tuning/loraft/README.md

 ### Inference

-We provide an example script to perform inference below.
+We provide an example script to perform inference.
 You need to provide a test file and LoRA weights--you can download it from our Hugging Face [repository](https://huggingface.co/collections/HPLT/instruction-tuning-65dba9834e23db813d863951) or train your own.
+Note that the inference code does not do batching so it's not efficient.
 ```
 export CUDA_VISIBLE_DEVICES=$1